dsccommunity/SqlServerDsc/README.md

 ### xSQLServerDatabaseDefaultLocationns

-This resource is used to configure database default locations for Data, Log, and Backup for SQL Server..
+This resource is used to configure database default locations for Data, Log, and Backup for SQL Server.
+For more information about database default locations, please read the article
-For more information about database default locations, please read the article [Changing the Database Default Locations](https://technet.microsoft.com/en-us/library/dd206993.aspx).
+[Changing the Database Default Locations](https://technet.microsoft.com/en-us/library/dd206993.aspx).

 #### Requirements